0xDBFB7/covidinator/documents/notes/bugs.md

 #### High-level abstraction performance

-The pytorch backend seems to introduce a
+The pytorch backend seems to introduce a bottleneck

 A carefully-written routine of this sort should take

 A simulation wasn't corresponding to reality.
 It was found that, due to changing the reference design, the thicker substrate had caused the copper to go into the PML.

 A simple geometry sanity check would have caught this much earlier.

+#### A unit mistake

+The reciprocal of the spring constant in [Li] was about on the order of that in [Yang], so I assumed I had just missed a ^-1 somewhere and plugged it in.

+Only on later checking did I realize that this was just pure numerology, and the two were totally unrelated.